codefuse-ai/Awesome-Code-LLM/README.md

 - "Investigating the Role of Cultural Values in Adopting Large Language Models for Software Engineering" [2024-09] [[paper](https://arxiv.org/abs/2409.05055)]

+- "The Impact of Large Language Models on Open-source Innovation: Evidence from GitHub Copilot" [2024-09] [[paper](https://arxiv.org/abs/2409.08379)]

 ## 8. Datasets

 ### 8.1 Pretraining